-The Ultimate Hiking and Travel Guide: Strathcona Provincial Park
+The Ultimate Hiking and Outdoor Guide: Strathcona Provincial Park

 Looking for the best hiking, camping, and other outdoor activities in Strathcona Provincial Park?
 This blog post will break down the best trails, along with information on where to go, when to go, how to get there, and how to make the most of your adventure.

 Located in the heart of the island, British Columbia's oldest provincial park is a must-see destination on Vancouver Island.
-With over 250,000 hectares of rugged mountains, snow-capped peaks, shallow rivers, impressive waterfalls, stunning lakes, and abundance of wildlife, Strathcona Provincial Park is home to some of the best hikes on Vancouver Island!
+With over 250,000 hectares of rugged mountains, snow-capped peaks, shallow rivers, impressive waterfalls, stunning lakes, and an abundance of wildlife, Strathcona Provincial Park is home to some of the best hikes on Vancouver Island!
 However, due to its vast distances and wilderness, this place is often overlooked in Canada.
 Let this blog inspire you to plan a trip to Strathcona Provincial Park!

 When to visit Strathcona Provincial Park?

 Just like any other place on Vancouver Island (and Canada in general), this park is affected by seasons.
 While the summers are comfortably warm but short, the winters are fairly cold, snowy (at higher elevations) and long.
 Snowfalls on the mountain slopes and most trails are common from November through March.
 Certain spots in the park are not even snow-free before July!
 Generally, the best season to explore is from the beginning of June to the end of September.
 During this time of the year, it is also less likely to rain.
 However, rain showers remain unpredictable throughout the year.
 So dress properly!
 Check out our hiking gear article and find hiking essentials together with recommendations on hiking gear for women, men, and winter.

 Before heading out, it is important to check the weather and conditions.
 The BC Parks website has information on the conditions of the trails, roads, and campsites.